 - We stay home.
 For me the best weekend plans are no plans.
 Staying home and working in the garden or pottering about in my studio will pretty much out weigh a whole lot of activities that many people seem to do all weekend long.
 I'm happiest being slow and quiet.
 Friends or family for lunch or a picnic by the beach is often less stressful and more fun than going to a cafe.

 - We spend less money.
 Means we work less.
 I love that balance.
 We've chosen to work less hours so we can spend more time with our children or working on our art practice.
 Things we don't buy very often - magazines, new books, dinner & the movies, clothes, weekly flowers, new jewellery, cushions, ornaments & trinkets.

-Part of the journey of simple living is realising that it’s not always simple.
-Sometimes it’s tricky and you have to walk a fine line or wants & needs – especially with children.
-But when we come back the mindfulness of our self I realise again and again where I want to be putting my money, my time, my thoughts.
-I want to actively choose how I spend my days – and you can too.
+Part of the journey of simple living is realising that it's not always simple.
+Sometimes it's tricky and you have to walk a fine line of wants & needs - especially with children.
+But when we come back the mindfulness of our Self I realise again and again where I want to be putting my money, my time, my thoughts.
+I want to actively choose how I spend my days - and you can too.